-Join Sir Algenon on his latest travels out into space in these galactic themed rooms, which offer an added depth of detail and also include an Xbox console.
+Join Sir Algenon on his travels out into space in these galactic themed rooms, which offer an added depth of detail and include an Xbox.
 Moon Voyage rooms are more expensive than Explorer Rooms, but provide a mid-ground between the fully Themed Rooms.

 The hotel’s themed rooms contain an array of surprises and unique features for you to discover.
 They are more expensive than the standard Explorer Rooms, but are great for celebrating special occasions and make for a memorable stay!

 You’ll become a sleeping smiling advocate when you stay in this room, which is dedicated to marmalising your body and mind.
-The room contains a whole host of optical illusions and augmented reality features to ensure that the correctional procedure is as effective as possible.
+The room contains a whole host of optical illusions to ensure that the correctional procedure is as effective as possible.

 Step inside and find yourself in a room fit for a princess!
 Perfect for little ones who love all things pink.
 In this themed bedroom, young princesses will be able to enjoy a personal sized dressing table and a carriage themed bed.